VOXI mobile review

 The network will also let you tether another mobile device or tablet to your phone, tablet or MiFi device, and enjoy the endless data from the apps included in your passes.
 However, tethering to other devices such as your games console, TV, or through a smart device such as Chromecast, Roku, or Fire TV Stick, is not included.

 The deals themselves are up there with the best prices on the market and offer the flexibility of 30-day contracts.
-There may not be unlimited data overall, but it would take a while to use up the mid and top-range 10GB and 30GB deals, especially as your social media is already covered.
+There may not be unlimited data overall, but it would take a while to use up the mid and top-range data deals, especially as your social media is already covered.

 You get the same coverage on VOXI as you do on the whole Vodafone 4G network.
 Vodafone’s mobile coverage has won industry awards in the UK and it also extends to 120 destinations abroad.
 There is a coverage checker on the VOXI website that will tell you how good your coverage will be both indoors and outdoors based on where you live.
 You can also check coverage in European destinations.

 Customers can only have one VOXI account and one active VOXI SIM card, but can have other Vodafone products.

-Going for the youth market is an interesting ploy by Vodafone to essentially get a customer base secured early on.
 VOXI aims to do things differently, with a focus on social media in its plans and online-only customer service.
-The 30-day deals are well priced and flexible, but you will need to purchase your own handset separately or use an existing one.
+The 30-day deals are well priced and flexible, and there is the option to get a pay monthly handset without being tied to the network.

 Being part of Vodafone gives users a guarantee of decent signal, but VOXI's novel social-based customer service system is yet to be proven.
 It’s still early days, but VOXI is worth looking at.